-Please email us for information about any of our available volunteer opportunities.
+Please contact us at [email protected] for information about any of our available volunteer opportunities.
 Our biggest areas of need right now are in the following areas:

 At the Clinic:

-- Intake of cats from clients in the mornings: from 7:30 – 9:00am, this is a critical volunteer role that involves greeting clients, answering questions, helping to complete intake forms and helping to move cats from vehicles to intake area.
+- Patient Intake: Mornings from 7:30 – 9:00am, This is a critical volunteer role that involves greeting clients, answering questions, helping to complete intake forms, and helping clinic staff get patients situated.

 - Data Entry of surgical records and medical notes.